Richard Aaron: Career

-In 1926 Aaron was appointed a lecturer in the Department of Philosophy at Swansea University.
-After the retirement of W. Jenkin Jones in 1932, Aaron was appointed to the chair of philosophy at Aberystwyth University where he settled, initially on the nearby hill of Bryn Hir and later at Garth Celyn.
+In 1926 Aaron was appointed a lecturer in the Department of Philosophy at the University College of Swansea.
+After the retirement of W. Jenkyn Jones in 1932, Aaron was appointed to the chair of philosophy at University College of Wales, Aberystwyth where he settled, initially on the nearby hill of Bryn Hir and later at Garth Celyn.

 Although his early publications focused on epistemology and the history of ideas, Aaron became fascinated with the work and life of John Locke.
 The interest was sparked by his discovery of unexamined information in the Lovelace Collection: notes and drafts left by John Locke to his cousin Peter King.
 There he found letters, notebooks, catalogues, and most pertinently, an early draft of Locke's "An Essay Concerning Human Understanding", hitherto presumed missing.
 Aaron's research led to the 1937 publication of a book on the life and work of Locke that subsequently became an accepted standard work.
 The proofs were read by Rhiannon Morgan, whom Aaron married in 1937.
 They had five children.
+One of their children is Welsh literature specialist Jane Aaron, born in 1951.

 Aaron produced several more books and articles, including a book in Welsh on the history of philosophy, Hanes athroniaeth—o Descartes i Hegel in 1932.
 His attempts to boost interest in philosophy in Wales included establishing in that year a philosophy section at the University of Wales Guild of Graduates, which still conducts its proceedings in Welsh.
+From 1938 to 1968 he was the editor of the Welsh journal Efrydiau Athronyddol ('Philosophical Studies').